matjaz99/DTools/README.md

 - new trap receiver dialog (+ validator)
 - new snmp agent dialog (+ validator)
 - new snmp data table dialog (+ validator)
+- new snmp trap scenario dialog (+ validator)
+- check input validator (file names for valid characters and ports for number)

 -----------------------------------------------------------
 ### 0.4.1